-Those who are just getting into cryptocurrency and bitcoin trading often do so with different approaches.
+Those who are just getting into cryptocurrency and Bitcoin trading often do so with different approaches.
 Some are more mathematically inclined, others find strategic thinking and planning ahead easy, while some simply have a natural ability to sniff out good investments from a mile away.
 However, one thing that’s bound to trip up many new crypto traders in spite of their individual strengths is the crypto lingo.
-There are a lot of terms and phrases floating around the crypto space that might as well be dothraki.
+There are a lot of terms and phrases floating around the crypto space that are like a foreign language.

-In the past, we’ve taken a look at the Bitcoin-centric term HODL, now we’re going to pick apart the terms FUD, FOMO, and the context that they’re used in.
+We’ve already taken a look at the Bitcoin-centric term HODL, so today we’re going to pick apart the terms FUD and FOMO, and describe the context they’re used in.

-You might already be familiar with this trading term: Fear Of Missing Out.
-As in the desire to be continually connected with what other people are doing, and having a feeling of anxiety if you’re not a part of something.
+FOMO stands for Fear Of Missing Out, or the desire to be continually connected with what other people are doing, and having a feeling of anxiety if you’re not a part of something.

-This one is a little harder to guess.
-It stands for: Fear, Uncertainty, and Doubt.
-It is most commonly used when a person or circumstance creates a little bit of noise that makes people unsure as to what’s about to happen.
+FUD stands for Fear, Uncertainty, and Doubt.
+It’s most commonly used when a person or circumstance creates a little bit of noise that makes people unsure as to what’s about to happen.
 For example, “JPMorgan’s Dimon spread FUD by saying Bitcoin is a fraud that will eventually blow up,” Elon Musk saying cryptocurrencies are bad for the environment, Jim Cramer saying cryptocurrencies have no value, and crypto twitter being flooded with negative news.
 All these factors contribute to market-wide FUD that generally leads to panic selling.

-The main difference between the two is that FOMO can be avoided.
-You, as a crypto trader, may get FOMO but by doing your own research, carefully examining the market, and exercising discipline, you can make better decisions that are not influenced by emotions.
+The main difference between FUD and FOMO is that FOMO can be avoided.
+You as a crypto trader may get FOMO, but by doing your own research, carefully examining the market, and exercising discipline, you can make better decisions that are not influenced by emotions.

 FUD on the other hand is something created by someone or something else, so it’s a little harder to deal with.
 Again, your best bet is to stay calm, do your research, and if you’re really unsure, always HODL or stay on the sidelines until market conditions settle.